IGNF/road2/CONTRIBUTING.md

 git rebase develop
 ```

 This ensures that your working branch has the latest changes from the develop branch of the origin repository.
-Moreover, It will be easier to merge your Pull Request.
+Moreover, your Pull Request will be easier to merge.

 #### Step 6 : Test